Here are just a few of the achievements and highlights the policy team are proud to have played an active role in this year.

 Autism is a disability.
 Autistic people find it difficult to understand what other people think and feel.
 They also find it difficult to tell people what they think and feel.
 Everyone with autism is different.

-for all health and
+for all health and social care staff.

-to table regulations to protect the cost-of-living payments from being able to be taken by Local Authorities as payment towards someone’s social care contributions.
+the cost-of-living payments from being able to be taken by Local Authorities as payment towards someone’s social care contributions.

 -